AustinCrouch296/advent-of-code/README.md

 # Advent of Code 2019
 My solutions to [Advent of Code 2019](https://adventofcode.com/2019)<br />
-Please feel free to use as an example or comment on since I'm a beginner at python and would greatly appreciate any tips!<br />
+Feel free to use or comment on my code!
+I'm a beginner at Python so any tips are greatly appreciated!<br />
 :)